sharwaripotdar/EV_Population_Project/README.md

 Excel - For data cleaning

-PowerBI and Tableau - For interactive visualizations
+PowerBI - For interactive visualizations

 **Dataset:** The project utilizes the Electric Vehicle dataset provided by the Washington State Department of Licensing (DOL), including information on VIN, County, City, Model Year, Electric Vehicle Type, Electric Range, Base MSRP, Legislative District, and more.